 Jackson College is one of the longest CAAHEP accredited programs in the United States.
-Jackson College offers the DMS programs in a distance learning, online format while physics is taught both face to face and online to serve different students’ learning styles.
-JC offered the first CAAHEP accredited DMS program in the U.S. The cardiac sonography program is one of only three programs approved nationally and the general sonography program is one of only four programs approved nationally.
+Jackson College offers the DMS programs in a distance learning, online format to serve students in many geographical locations.
+Jackson College offered the first distance learning CAAHEP accredited DMS program in the U.S. The cardiac sonography program is one of only three programs approved nationally and the general sonography program is one of only four programs approved nationally.

 Any student (other than a Bachelor degree or RT(R) who graduates from a “non accredited” DMS program must work or volunteer for an additional year before they are eligible to take the national registry boards (ARDMS).
 Also, some hospitals will only hire a sonography graduate from a CAAHEP accredited program.